 The Final Stretch

 The most scenic part of the climb went from 5200′ to the top.
 By then, all the high points around us had taken shape.
-Later at 150′ below the top, we went from snow onto a group of large boulders.
+At 150′ below the top, we went from snow onto a group of large boulders.

 I left the snow gear at the bottom, thinking we were near the summit.
 But I quickly realized that wasn’t the case.
 So I went back and grabbed everything to finish the climb.